The ESSENTIAL Guide to Sending an Engine on a Pallet

 Before booking your engine pallet delivery, take a moment to confirm:

-• The pallet is strong enough for the weight
+- The containment is suitable for the engine’s weight and dimensions

 As with all pallet deliveries, also make sure there is hard-standing ground at both collection and delivery.
 Pallet trucks cannot operate on gravel, grass or loose surfaces.